How to write an essay fast (even the night before)

 The night-before version, in one breath

 If you only remember one thing, remember the order.
 Triage the prompt and pick a thesis small enough to defend.
 Outline the argument before you draft it.
-Find three to five real sources and open every one.
+Gather the evidence each point needs, whether that is passages from the assigned text or three to five sources you have opened yourself.
 Write the body first and the intro last, citing as you go.
 Then revise, proofread, and submit.
 The panic tells you to start typing immediately; the plan tells you to spend twenty minutes deciding what to type, and the plan is right.
 Do that, and an essay due tomorrow is a long evening, not a disaster, and the work that comes out is genuinely yours.
+If what is due is a research paper, the plan changes shape because the literature becomes the bottleneck: how to write a research paper fast is the version for a night with sources in it, covering how to cut a question to what you can actually reach, how much of a search comes back paywalled, and the reference check before you submit.
+The difference between the two is bigger than length.